 - Fundraising events

 - Operational deficits

 - Sectarian activities of religious organizations

-Please contact the Foundation to obtain a copy of our grant application and to discuss your proposed project.
-The Foundation staff will endeavor to assist you in crafting a successful proposal.
+The Foundation strongly encourages you to discuss your proposed project with the staff before completing this application.
+They will endeavor to assist you in crafting a successful proposal.

 Current grant holders – download your final grant report here: Final Grant Report.
 Please contact us if you have any questions about submitting your final grant report.

 If you would like to make a contribution to the 21st Century Grants Fund, click here.